Kaporos/Azathoth/CONTRIBUTING.md

 `stores` package contains all code to load elements from TOML files.

 `components` package contains all code used to render core element to TUI

+Commands user can give to the MUD are handled in `core/commands.go`